UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 2. Generate and run a rollback script
    1. Check out the same commit locally
    2. [Install EF Core CLI tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) if you haven't already
-   3. Generate a rollback script using `dotnet ef migrations script 2022010112345678_BadMigration 2022010112345678_LastGoodMigration -o revert.sql` from the `HerPortal` directory
+   3. Generate a rollback script using `dotnet ef migrations script 2022010112345678_BadMigration 2022010112345678_LastGoodMigration -o revert.sql` from the `WhlgPortalWebsite` directory
    4. Review the script
    5. TODO Add instructions for running the script on the Azure environment